A Suspended Aerial Manipulation Avatar for Physical Interaction in Unstructured Environments: System Model

 \subsection{Kinematics}

-As discussed above, the aerial avatar is designed for accessing unstructured environments and manipulating objects.
-To describe this robot from a kinematic and dynamic point of view, we consider the aircraft carrier to be hovering and therefore considered stationary.
+To describe the suspended aerial manipulator model from a kinematic and dynamic point of view, we consider the airborne carrier to be hovering and therefore the suspension point is considered stationary.

 Define $\{I\}$ as the inertial frame attached to it, and $\{B\}$ as the frame attached to the body with the origin located at the geometric center $O'$ of the vehicle (shown in fig.~\ref{fig_model3d}).
-The first and second axes of the body-fixed frame lie in a common plane defined by the six rotors, pointing forward and leftward, and the third axis is orthogonal to the plane, pointing upward of the robot.
+The first and second axes of the body-fixed frame lie in a common plane defined by the six rotors, pointing forward and leftward, and the third axis is orthogonal to the plane, pointing upward of the platform.

 The kinematic model of the system can be considered as a floating base mobile robot described by

 where $q_{fb} \in \mathbb{R}^6$ is the conﬁguration of the floating base and $q_{lb} \in \mathbb{R}^{12}$ is the conﬁguration of the humanoid manipulator.